-- A. If the Contractor wishes to substitute any equipment or materials for the equipment or materials listed on the Drawings and Specifications, he may do so by providing the following information to City's Representative for review: - 1.
+- A. If the Contractor wishes to substitute any equipment or materials for the equipment or materials listed on the Drawings and Specifications, he may do so by providing the following information to CLIENT's Authorized Representative for review: - 1.
 Provide a statement indicating the reason for making the substitution.
-Refer to Section 012500-Substitution Procedures. - 2.
+Use a separate sheet of paper for each item to be substituted. - 2.
 Provide descriptive catalog literature, performance charts and flow charts for each item to be substituted. - 3.
-Provide the amount of cost savings if the substituted item is approved. - B. City's Representative shall have the sole responsibility in accepting or rejecting any substituted item as an approved equal to the equipment and materials listed on the Drawings and Specifications.
+Provide the amount of cost savings if the substituted item is approved. - B. CLIENT's Authorized Representative shall have the sole responsibility in accepting or rejecting any substituted item as an approved equal to the equipment and materials listed on the Drawings and Specifications.